Comparison Table At A Glance

 Are edibles stronger than vapes?

-Different rather than stronger.
-The liver converts oral THC into 11-hydroxy-THC during edible digestion, producing a different and often more body-centric experience.
-Vapes deliver THC directly to the bloodstream without conversion, producing a more head-forward experience.
-The same labeled THC content can feel quite different between the two formats; 10 mg of edible THC often feels more intense than 10 mg of vaped THC because of the 11-hydroxy-THC pharmacology.
+Different rather than simply stronger.
+The liver converts oral THC into 11-hydroxy-THC during digestion, which tends to produce a more body-centered experience.
+A vape sends THC straight to the bloodstream without that conversion, which tends to feel more head-forward.
+The same labeled amount can feel quite different between the two.

 Can I take an edible and use a vape on the same day?

-What is the right starting dose for first-time edible use?
+What is a sensible starting dose for a first edible?

 Can I dose an edible in half-pieces?

 Pharmacology.
-Inhaled cannabinoids peak in the bloodstream within 10 to 30 minutes and clear faster from the central nervous system.
-Edible cannabinoids absorb slowly over hours and the 11-hydroxy-THC metabolite has a longer half-life than inhaled THC.
-The duration difference is biological, not subjective.
+Inhaled cannabinoids peak in the blood within 10 to 30 minutes and clear faster.
+Edible cannabinoids absorb slowly over hours, and the 11-hydroxy-THC metabolite sticks around longer.
+The difference is biological, not just in your head.

 Where can I see the full edible and vape selection at The Alchemy?